Zuzu-Typ/PyGLM/wiki/README.md

 I recommend starting at [PyGLM Types](PyGLM-Types.md) if you're new\.

-You can also have a look at the[reference of PyGLM's functions](function-reference/README.md)\.
+You can also have a look at the [reference of PyGLM's functions](function-reference/README.md)\.
 \(Or refer to the Python Help system or \_\_doc\_\_ fields if you need more info about individual functions\)\.
 ``` Python
 >>> help(glm.identity)